Spring cron syntax

 Tip The names of the days are not case-sensitive.

-For more information, see the Spring Cron documentation.
+For more information, see the Spring cron documentation.

 Special characters